 What has happened more recently is a process of memorial replication has translated the monument’s message to various other venues around Wales as a part of renewed calls for Welsh Independence and a broader statement about Welsh identity.
 There have been hundreds of new murals established across Wales and also farther afield.
 Some attempt, on different scales, to mimick not only the colour scheme and letters of the original Llanrhystud monument, but the precise scale and arrangement of the characters.
 Hence, I argue that these are replica memorials.
 Further details are here on the People’s Collection Wales website.
 Furthermore, Dr David Howell has created a Google Map resource to record this proliferation of memorials for posterity, marking in black those that have been subsequently destroyed, and those that are extant: the Cofiwch Dryweryn map.
 The original context of the memorial hasn’t always been important when the slogan has been replicated.
 However, in some cases it seems that the choice of location and orientation, as well as scale, is significant too.

 The one I have visited, at Nant Mill, is already on the map.
 This one doesn’t mimic, but its simple white letters make its statement.
-To the left is the symbol of the ‘Free Wales Army’.
+To the left is the Yr Eryr Wen symbol of the ‘Free Wales Army’ from the 1960s.
 Whether thought through or not, the precise positioning of the Nant Mill example is very interesting.
 Yes, it is on a popular and prominent walk in a heritage landscape of Woodland Trust managed woodland linked to one of the birthplaces of the industrial revolution, but in addition, it is appended to the Plas Power estate boundary.
 It faces upstream in doing so, only a few hundred metres from Offa’s Dyke with its prominent sculpture of the Mercian ruler pointing towards Wales.
 Whether intentional or not, as with the temporary Bersham slag heap version added in May 2019 and removed by August 2019, it turns its back on England (and Offa?), and looks west… It would be interesting to see how the compilation of the signs reveals patterns in placement and location as well as scale and character of each memorial.

 One need not support and adhere to the aims and objectives of the current Welsh independence campaign to find this an interesting and striking phenomenon of guerilla memorialisation.
 Augmenting Welsh public spaces, including some with prominent heritage connotations, and already being considered heritage dimensions of the Welsh landscape, it will be interesting to chart their proliferation and destruction in a comparable manner to the protest memorials and flags raised against Brexit and those that have become statements about our European identity as Brexit has transformed our politics.